 "I don't know!
 Maybe?
 I mean, he wasn't my type- sure, he's my Mother's type.
 Tall, suited up, obviously a business man.
 He's definitely rich.
 The date's at the Bello Pane."
 Stella looked shocked, as her mouth dropped and she inhaled sharply.
 Lacey nodded, proudly.

 "You've got to go!"
 Stella shuffled in her seat, she budged up to Lacey and seemed more excited than she should have been-more excited than Lacey was, though that wasn't hard to beat.
 After Lacey still didn't seem convinced, Stella got up, leaned down and put her mug on the table.
 "Ms Lacey Louise Veronica George, if you do not go on this date," Stella held one hand half in the air and the was other on her heart, "I, Stella Elizabeth Ronson, hereby promise-nay swear- to slap you very, very...brilliantly around the face."
-She grinned,
+She grinned, looking very unimpressed by her own choice of words.

 "I couldn't think of any other adjectives that expressed quite how much I want you to go on this date!"
 Stella threw her hands up and collapsed back on to the sofa.
 She looked at Lacey.
 She poked her with her index finger that held a beautiful, pale rose crystal ring.
 "You have to go."
 She said, more softly this time.